ksonnet/ksonnet/docs/cli-reference/ks_init.md

-      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --dir string                     Ksonnet application directory -h, --help                           help for init
+      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --dir string                     Ksonnet application directory
+      --env string                     Name of initial environment to create -h, --help                           help for init
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to a kubeconfig file.
 Alternative to env var $KUBECONFIG.